 This case study provides insight into the process involved with understanding problems and constraints with current industry practices.
 Following this process the equipment was completely redesigned with a purposely engineered solution, improving safety standards within empty container repair facilities.

 Defining the problems

-The 40′ container stands are constructed from a larger box steel.
-The problem with this arrangement is that you need two stands available for every container, in a combination of 20/40′ – (Problem 1).
+The 40′ container stands are constructed from a larger SHS steel.
+The problem with this arrangement is that two stands are required for every container, in a combination of 20′ and 40′ types – Problem 1

-The client had limited space for operating maintenance and repair (M&R).
-If using the separate container stands, they would need a large area available, and to constantly arranging them into position, which would be a waste of resource time – (Problem 2)
+The client brief described limited space for operating maintenance and repair (M&R).
+If using the separate container stands shown, they would require a larger area available, and to constantly rearrange them into position, which would be a significant waste of resource time – Problem 2

-Another issue is that a 20′ stand bay needs to be completely reconfigured to accept 40′ containers.
-The width of mobile equipment are too wide to get between 20′ stand, due to their ‘A-frame’ design.
+Another issue is that a 20′ stand areas needs to be completely reconfigured to accept 40′ containers.
+The width of mobile equipment are typically too wide to get between 20′ stand, due to their ‘A-frame’ design.
 Each time the stands need to be reconfigure, small forklifts are required, which introduces further risk of unchecked damage – Problem 3

 Container stands can only accommodate one container at a time.
-The client required a flexible solution that could accommodate both 20′ and 40′ container simultaneously – (Problem 3)
+The client required a flexible solution that could accommodate both 20′ and 40′ container simultaneously – Problem 4

 Problems / Challenges

 - Two stands for every container, a lot of equipment that is lightweight and prone to damage.

 - Separate stands require constant reconfiguration for different container sizes.